garikello3d/bigarchiver/README.md

 Q: how is the encryption key produced from the string password given?

 A: password-based key derivation function PBKDF2-HMAC-SHA256 is used with 100k iterations

+## Disclaimer

+Although the tool is abundant with tests and coded in Rust, it's written by a human and may contain errors.
+The author has not responsibility on lost data of any production servers in case something goes wrong.